 - add a few nutrients to the water

 - DON’T fill the bottle all the way!
 Leave an air pocket with some of the roots in the air, not the water.
 This will give the roots the air they need to stay healthy.

 A Green Garden

-To make great fun and easy hydroponic garden for greens like lettuce, kale or other greens use a plastic food storage container.
+Use a plastic food storage container to make great fun and easy hydroponic garden for greens like lettuce, kale, or other greens.

 This is a good first garden for beginners.